 There are certain restrictions as to what information can be uncovered during the discovery stage of litigation.
 While evidence directly related to a lawsuit is permissible to manifest, protections are placed on certain information that is indirectly-related to the case.
 For instance, conversations engaged between people in certain relationships, such as a husband and wife, are protected under legal privilege.
 In addition, privacy rights of outside parties are included in the realm of what evidence cannot be used against a party in the court of law.
 While there are limitations in place to help preserve the privacy rights of citizens, the dynamic procedures surrounding the attainment of relevant electronic documentation can aid in the preparation of a trial.

 As it is becoming more common for information to be stored digitally, the process of e-discovery is often necessary during the initial stages of litigation.
-The digital forensics and safe data destruction experts at Atlantic Data Forensics can help you navigate the intricacies of the e-discovery process and assist you in the collection of the electronic information you may need for a trial preparation.
+The computer forensics and safe data destruction experts at Atlantic Data Forensics can help you navigate the intricacies of the e-discovery process and assist you in the collection of the electronic information you may need for a trial preparation.
 If you would like to learn more about the services provided by Atlantic Data Forensics, contact us today!